Duolingo Review - Does It Actually Work? | 2023 (with Product Images)

-Duolingo Review: What Makes Duolingo Great - Key Features
+What Makes Duolingo Great - Key Features

 One of the best things about Duolingo is its constant motivation of the user.
-It does this in several different ways, each an important facet of their widespread success - let’s talk about them:
+It does this in several different ways, each an important facet of its widespread success - let’s talk about them:

-Very much reflective of a video game, in Duo users start every day with five “hearts” which serve as your “lives” in the game - by failing to successfully complete an exercise, you will lose one of those hearts, and it won’t refill for a couple of hours.
+Very much reflective of a video game, Duo users start every day with five “hearts” which serve as their “lives” in the game - by failing to successfully complete an exercise, you will lose one of those hearts, and it won’t refill for a couple of hours.
 This is one aspect that makes several Duolingo reviews so positive.

 The desire to keep those lives intact so you aren’t interrupted mid-session works to keep you trying your best on every exercise, thereby improving your overall learning by encouraging you to think more carefully about your answers and retain that information.

-When you first join Duolingo and successfully complete a lesson, you’ll begin right at the start in the Bronze League, added to a leaderboard with 30 other brand new players to compete for the coveted top spot and level up to the next league.
+When you first join Duolingo and successfully complete a lesson, you’ll begin right at the start in the Bronze League, added to a leaderboard with 30 other brand-new players to compete for the coveted top spot and level up to the next league.

 To do this, all you need to do is practice!
 Finishing each lesson nets you some valuable XP, which are the points that move you up in the league - stay ahead of your fellow players and keep your position in the top ten to be upgraded.

 Beware!
 If you are at the very bottom of your league, you run the risk of being demoted back again at the end of the week.
-Whilst not annoying at first, when you’ve reached that final Diamond League status, this can be incredibly frustrating!

 Completing an exercise will also net you lingots, which are tiny little gems serving as the game’s currency - you are awarded these at various points throughout the language learning experience, and they can be used to buy a number of bonuses.

-You’ll earn lingots for completing a ‘skill’ for the very first time, successfully reaching your daily goal, leveling up to the next XP rank, maintaining your streak, inviting friends to the game, or finishing the weeks’ league in first, second or third position.
+You’ll earn lingots for completing a ‘skill’ for the very first time, successfully reaching your daily goal, leveling up to the next XP rank, maintaining your streak, inviting friends to the game, or finishing the week’s league in first, second, or third position.

 Now, this is a big one - every single day that you play even just one lesson, you keep your existing streak alive and add another day to your journey.
 Miss just one day and all of that hard work disappears up in smoke… there’s nothing you can do!